trishncl/DonationDrive-P4C/README.md

   username: "root"
   password: "your_password" // Leave empty if not set
 3. Verify that the database is set up and properly connected.
-4. Open `Main.java` in VSCode, and compile the project using the `javac` command or the Run button.
+4. Open 'Main.java' in VSCode, and compile the project using the 'javac' command or the Run button.
 5. Use the program interface to log in as either a **Donor** or **Admin** and access the system's features.